Time immemorial: English and American common law

-Usage in United States Federal Indian Law
+US federal Indian law

 Water rights

 "Time Immemorial" is sometimes used to describe the priority date of water rights holders.
 In the western United States, water rights are administered under the doctrine of prior appropriation.
 Under prior appropriation, water rights are acquired by making a beneficial use of water.
 Water rights that are acquired earlier are senior, and have priority over later, junior water rights during water shortages due to drought or over-appropriation.
 Generally, the priority date of water rights held by Native American tribes, also called Winters rights, is the date the tribe's reservation was established.
 However, courts occasionally find that the tribe's water rights carry a "time immemorial" priority date, the most senior date conceivable, for aboriginal uses of water on reserved land that overlaps with the tribe's aboriginal land.
 For example, in U.S. v.
-Adair, the court reasoned that the Klamath Tribe necessarily had water rights with a priority date of "time immemorial" because they had lived and used the waters in Central Oregon and Northern California for more than a thousand uninterrupted years prior to entering a treaty with the United States in 1864.
+Adair, the court reasoned that the Klamath Tribe necessarily had water rights with a priority date of "time immemorial" because they had lived and used the waters in central Oregon and northern California for over a thousand uninterrupted years prior to entering a treaty with the United States in 1864.

 Aboriginal title

-"Aboriginal title" describes the land rights Native Americans possess over the lands they have continuously and exclusively occupied for a long time prior to the intrusion of other occupants.
-When claiming or finding aboriginal title, plaintiff tribes and courts sometimes describe their occupancy as dating back to "time immemorial."
+When claiming or finding aboriginal title, the land rights Native Americans possess over the lands they have continuously and exclusively occupied for a long time prior to the intrusion of other occupants, plaintiff tribes and courts sometimes describe their occupancy as dating back to "time immemorial".

-Oral Tradition Evidence
+Oral tradition evidence

 Historically, American judges lacked confidence in the use of Native American oral traditional evidence, oral histories shared between past and present generations, in court.
 Since the Pueblo de Zia decision of the United States Court of Federal Claims in 1964, oral traditional evidence has received increased judicial endorsement.
-In affirming the use of Native American oral traditional evidence to establish title to land, the Pueblo de Zia court described the testimony as having been handed down between tribal council members from "time immemorial."
+In affirming the use of Native American oral traditional evidence to establish title to land, the Pueblo de Zia court described the testimony as having been handed down between tribal council members from "time immemorial".